Duluth, Minnesota: Arts and culture

-Since 2004, Duluth has celebrated Gay Pride with a parade on Labor Day weekend.
-Since 1998, the city has held the Homegrown Music Festival the first week in May.
-The festival features over 170 local musical acts performing across the city.
-The Junior Achievement High School ROCKS – Battle of the Bands showcases middle school and high school bands from central Minnesota to the Canada–US border and northern Wisconsin and takes place at the DECC in mid-April.
+Since 2004, Duluth has celebrated Pride with a parade on Labor Day weekend.
+Since 1998, the city has held the Homegrown Music Festival in the first week of May; it features over 170 local musical acts performing across the city.
+The Junior Achievement High School ROCKS–Battle of the Bands showcases middle-school and high-school bands from central Minnesota to the Canada–U.S. border and northern Wisconsin at the Duluth Entertainment Convention Center (DECC) in mid-April.
 Duluth also hosts the Northeastern Minnesota Book Awards, honoring books about the region.